gggeek/db-3v4l/README.md

 * Recommended: bash shell and commands: awk, date, dirname, find, grep, id, printf, sed, sort, xargs

-* minimum RAM, CPU, Disk space: these have not been measured, but you probably want something better than a raspberry pi...
+* minimum RAM, CPU, Disk space: these have not been measured at length, but you probably want something better than a raspberry pi...
+The VMs used to run the testsuite seem to be (barely) able to do their job with 2 CPUs, 8GB RAM and 32GB of Disk space

 ## Quick Start